We provide true-ups for the purchase accounting adjustments arising from mergers and acquisitions.

 Our ALM work provides us with robust input assumptions for loan prepayments, curtailments, and extensions, as well as deposit attrition.
 This knowledge informs our discount rate portion of the fair value adjustments.
 Similarly, our CECL work provides us with insights regarding life-of-loan credit losses to use when estimating the required contra account related to potential credit losses.
 We believe our knowledge in these areas combined with our extensive work in mergers and acquisitions and overall approach results in a superior product.

 We begin by obtaining the attributes of the loan portfolio at the loan level to determine contractual cash flows.
-Our next step in the process is to determine input assumptions for voluntary repayment, involuntary repayment and loss severity to derive expected cash flows.
+Our next step in the process is to determine input assumptions for voluntary repayment, involuntary repayment, and loss severity to derive expected cash flows.
 To develop our input assumptions, we stratify the portfolio by loan attributes.
-For example, we separate first lien residential real estate loans from junior lien.
+For example, we separate first lien residential real estate loans from junior lien loans.
 We further divide the first liens into fixed and variable, and junior liens between closed and open-ended.
 For auto loans, we separate new from used, and further segment by direct and indirect.
 We do this because our modeling experience has shown that these loan types perform differently even with similar credit indicators.

 For a given loan or loan cohort, we develop model input estimates for: